AlinaEriksson/social-media-analysis/tinder/README.md

 ## HOW?
 First you need to download your [tinder data.](https://account.gotinder.com/login?from=%2Fdata)

 While waiting for that to show up in your email, get python ready.
-Maybe it is not important, but if you want to know I used the IDE PyCharm to write my code.

 __Version: Python 3.7.3__